-These reclusive visitors tend to seek out secluded, undisturbed areas to build their webs.
-In Alberta, Spiders like humid and moist locations and can be found in basements, crawl spaces and other damp parts of buildings.
+Problem With Spider Infestation Or Other Pests?
+Assassin Pest Solution Specializes in Spider Control.
+Advice Is Always Free.
+Call Or Text For Fast Advice.
+In Alberta, spiders like humid and moist locations and can be found in basements, crawl spaces and other damp parts of buildings.

 Spiders provide natural pest control by catching insects in their webs, but that does not necessarily mean that you want them inside your home or business.
-They can cause contamination of food and may pose health risks and trigger allergies.
-With over 580 species of spiders found in this province alone, it’s not uncommon for Albertan basements and attics to harbour spider infestations.
+House spiders can cause contamination of food and may pose health risks and trigger allergies.
+With over 580 species of spiders found in this province alone, it’s not uncommon for Albertan basements and attics to harbor a spider infestation.

-The following video includes some interesting information about spiders in Alberta.
+The following video includes some interesting information about spiders and other pests in Alberta.

 Spiders are air breathing arthropods that have eight legs and chelicerae with fangs that inject venom.
 They differ from other arthropods in that the usual body segments are fused into 2 tagmata.
 The cephalothorax and abdomen are joined by a small cylindrical pedicel.
 Unlike insects, spiders do not have antennae.

 Unlike most arthropods, spiders have no extensor muscles in their limbs and instead extend them by hydraulic pressure.
 Their abdomens bear appendages that have been modified into spinnerets that extrude silk from up to six types of glands.
 Spider webs vary widely in size, shape and the amount of sticky thread used.